-B. Measurement Focus and Basis of Accounting
+B. Measurement focus and basis of accounting

 The accounting and financial reporting treatment applied to a fund is determined by its measurement focus.
 Enterprise accounting uses a flow of economic resources measurement focus.
 With this measurement focus, all assets and all liabilities are included on the statement of net assets.
-The difference between total assets and liabilities is defined as net assets.
-Net assets are segregated into three categories: 1) net assets invested in capital assets, 2) restricted net assets and 3) unrestricted net assets.
-The statement of revenues, expenses and changes in net assets present increases (i.e. revenues) and decreases (i.e. expenses) in net total assets.
+The difference between total assets and liabilities are defined as net assets.
+The statement of revenues, expenses and changes in net assets present increases (i.e., revenues) and decreases (i.e., expenses) in net total assets.